-Design stages for landing personnel only for a uniform live load of 50 lbs/ft2 (244 kg/m2) or a concentrated live load of 500 lbs (226.8 kg) placed at any point on the deck surface.
-The float should not tilt more than 6 deg. from the horizontal when applying the concentrated live load of 500 lbs (226.8 kg.)
+Design stages for landing personnel only for a uniform live load of 50 psf (2.4 kPa) or a concentrated live load of 500 pounds (2.2 kN) placed at any point on the deck surface.
+The float should not tilt more than 6 degrees from the horizontal when applying the concentrated live load of 500 pounds (2.2 kN).